JetBrains/teamcity-documentation/topics/jetbrains-dotcover.md

 Since version 2019.2, TeamCity allows collecting coverage for .NET Core projects on Linux and macOS by supporting cross-platform JetBrains dotCover, version 2019.2.3+.

 dotCover 2019.2.3 for Windows is bundled with TeamCity.
 If you need to collect code coverage under non-Windows platforms, add the [cross-platform dotCover tool](https://www.nuget.org/packages/JetBrains.dotCover.DotNetCliTool) in __[Administration | Tools](installing-agent-tools.md)__ and enable the dotCover coverage in the [.NET CLI](net.md) build step.
-If you want to use cross-platform dotCover under Windows as well, make sure the agents have .NET Framework SDK 1.4.6+ installed.
+If you want to use cross-platform dotCover under Windows as well, make sure the agents have .NET Framework SDK 4.6.1+ installed.

 <note>

 For Linux and macOS agents, all [additional dotCover arguments](#additional-arguments) must be preceded with `--` characters.
-For example, the `/LogFile` parameter is used to enable the main log on Windows; on Linux and macOS, `--/LogFile` must be used instead.
+For example, the `/LogFile` parameter is used to enable the main log on Windows; on Linux and macOS, `--LogFile` must be used instead.

 </note>